Hugh Binning

 Hugh Binning (1627–1653) was a Scottish philosopher and theologian.
 He was born in Scotland during the reign of Charles I and was ordained in the (Presbyterian) Church of Scotland.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the king of England, and preached as a Covenanter.
 He died in 1653, during the time of Oliver Cromwell and the Commonwealth of England.

+Binning was born in Straiton, South Ayrshire.
+He studied Philosophy at the University of Glasgow at the age of 13 and became a professor there at the age of 18.
+He was ordained as a minister at the age of 22 and was summoned to debate in front of Cromwell in 1651.

+He died of consumption and was buried in Govan.

+His sermons were published after his death.